NicEkm/RSA_encryption/README.txt

 --- RSA_encryption ---

-	My aim is to show as clearly how to use RSA to encrypt messages between two clients that are communicatingg for example via messages.
+	My aim is to show as clearly as possible, how to use RSA to encrypt messages between two clients that are communicating for example via messages.

 --- Scenario ---